Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/extravert-intro.md

 Welcome to the ExtraVert Garden project!
 In this series of chapters, you'll build a console application for managing a plant nursery.
 Through this project, you'll learn about object-oriented programming concepts in C#, including classes, inheritance, properties, methods, and interfaces.

-## Learning Objectives

-By the end of this chapter, you should be able to:
-- Set up a new console application project for the ExtraVert Garden
-- Understand the project requirements and structure
-- Create the initial project files and directories
-- Plan the class structure for the application

 ## Project Overview

 ExtraVert is a plant nursery that needs a management system to keep track of their inventory.
 The application will allow users to: